 - Meanwhile, in a heavy skillet over medium high heat, heat the EVOO.

-- Add to the skillet the cut up bacon strips and cook them through, turning them one once, until crisp, about 5-6 minutes or so.
+- Add to the skillet the cut-up bacon strips and cook them through, turning them one once, until crisp, about 5 to 6 minutes or so.

 - A little at a time, put the soup into a blender, puree it smooth, and pour it batch by batch into a large mixing bowl.